TsuErh/TsuErh/README.md

-- 👋 Hi, I’m @TsuErh
+- 👋 Hi, welcome to Jewel's Github
-- 👀 I’m interested in machine learning, NLP, image processing
+- 👀 I’m interested in machine learning, NLP, image processing, Healthcare data analytics
-- 🌱 I’m currently learning data science
+- 🌱 I’m currently a data analyst lead
-- 📫 How to reach me tsuerh621@gmail.com
+- 📫 How to reach me tsuerh623@gmail.com

 <!---
 TsuErh/TsuErh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.